The tranquil Grace Bay Beach and Point Grace Resort

 The pristine Grace Bay Beach, Providenciales.

-Pico sailboats at the Bight Beach on Providenciales
+Pico sailboats at The Bight Beach on Providenciales

 Sailboats at the Bight Beach, Providenciales.

-The central north coast beaches in the Bight and Turtle Cove areas have lush seagrass not far from shore and offer several great snorkeling sites, such as The Bight Reef (Coral Gardens) and Smith's Reef.
+The central north coast beaches in the Bight and Turtle Cove areas have lush seagrass not far from shore, and offer several great snorkeling sites, such as the Bight Reef (Coral Gardens) and Smith’s Reef.

 Beachfront Hotels, Resorts, and Villas

-All Beaches in the Turks and Caicos are Public
+All Turks and Caicos Beaches Are Public

-What’s the Best Beach on Providenciales?
+The Best Beach on Providenciales

 Swimmer at Half Moon Bay Beach and Water Cay